rizinorg/rizin/librz/inquiry/README.md

   So the plugin must decide whether to short-circuit or not.
 It has to be profiled if the cost of asking the plugin all the time is really compensated by avoided evalutations in practical code.

+## CFG recovery irregularities TODO:

+Code:
+B> fallthrough
+   fallthrough
+A> ...

+Case 1:
+  A was already discovered.
+  B is discovered later.
+  => It must extend only until the start of A.

+Case 2:
+  B was already discovered.
+  A is discovered later.
+  => B must be split.

+Special cases:
+Jump into the middle of an instruction.
+Perhaps when an instruction meets again with one from another block, this should be merged.

+### Problem with blocks that do not end in a jump, or ones that have more prepended instructions to be discovered later:
+Call detection is based on a store of the block end addr before the jump.
+Consider the following ARMv4 code for an indirect call (blx was introduced in ARMv5):

+A> mov lr, pc
+B> mov pc, r0
+C> ...

+both A and B are block entries.

+1. If A is discovered before B, the call is recognized and C is also added as a fallthrough entry.
+2. If B is discovered before A, the call is not recognized because A and B are two separate blocks already.

+The ideal outcome is probably that this is **not** recognized as a call since it is unlikely to be meant to be one in this pattern, but this is not practical as explained in detail in the section below.
+Since for this special case, we will not decide whether the jump is a call, we have to simply interpret it as both a call and a direct jump.

+Idea: have some flags per block, something like:
+- Fallthrough
+- Stores bb-end, WARNING: bb-end must be detected from the IL cache block that definitely ends with an explicit jmp

+#### Detailed reasoning why avoiding call detection is not possible

+Consider patterns like this, where there is an in-edge to A and to B.

+A>    mov lr, pc
+B>    jmp 1324
+C>    ...

+For all such patterns across an entire interpretation, we now want to **not** consider the jmp as a call, but only because of the in-edge B. However:

+* To make the decision whether a block from entry A is calling, it is necessary to know that there is no entry B into the block splitting pc storage and jump.
+* This is only possible to know once a fixpoint has been reached already.
+But reaching the final fixpoint also depends on whether A is calling, so there is a circular dependency.

+One might try to approach this by postponing adding any successor states of A if it is detected that it might be calling, then loop until a temporary fixpoint is reached, then continue from A, again postponing deciding on successors of potentially calling blocks and do this until a final fixpoint has been reached.
+But if wethen  detect an edge B, we have violated our condition that we want this pattern to always not be recognized as calling.
+But if from this we might rewind and conclude that A is not calling, that edge B would disappear, so A should be calling again and it is a circular dependency again.

+We could weaken our initial condition to allow for A to be calling while B is there if B is detected only because of A later on, but then consider this
+example:

+A>    mov lr, pc
+B>    jmp 1234
+C>    jmp B'
+...
+A'>   mov lr, pc
+B'>   jmp 4321
+C'>   jmp B

+There is no unique solution for minimizing calling blocks with edges into them anymore.
+Either A is considered calling and A' is not, or the other way around.

+In conclusion, it is impossible to guarantee that blocks that have a call-splitting in-edge are never treated as calling, and it is also impossible to minimize the number of such occurrences deterministically (avoiding arbitrary heuristics).
+And even if we tried to minimize these cases and use some heuristics to decide between multiple solutions, the added complexity to the algorithm would likely be justified by how little practical usefulness this has.